Are you part of Generation X?

 - We’re thinking about retirement.
 For some Gen Xers, retirement is closer than others, but for all of us, it’s coming.
 Sometimes full retirement is a scary prospect, either because of financial needs or because we like the mental stimulation of work.
 Freelancing gives the option to continue to work, make some income, and prepare for stepping out of full-time work.

 - We’re interested in paving our own way.
 We’ve seen the world change: culturally, economically, politically, and mostly it’s been for the better.
 We’ve also experienced some tough times in our lives and with the world.
-We’ve seen how employment and the workplace has evolved and many of us have experienced major job changes like being laid off.
+We’ve seen how employment and the workplace have evolved and many of us have experienced major job changes like being laid off.
 Though we’re used to the traditional workplace, we’re also intrigued and inspired by the people who create work that’s unlike what others have done.

 Generation X is full of individuals who are intelligent, driven, and determined to create a good life for their families.